jamcinnes2/ERA5Downloader/README.md

 See your individual requests here: https://cds.climate.copernicus.eu/requests?tab=all

 ### Usage
-On BSDish systems like Mac & Linux make the e5tool.py file executable and run it directly.
+On Mac & Linux make the e5tool.py file executable and run it directly.

 ```
 chmod +x e5tool.py